It’s been a little while since the Thinkpad project was completed and this project was planned.

 The PI & Getting Things Ready

-I am going to use a PI 3 B+ released in 2017 like the image one‚ it features a Bluetooth chipset and a 1.4GHZ Quad Core Broadcom arm based CPU which is more than enough to run most emulators with the exception of heavy ones such as Dreamcast‚ N64 and Game Cube as they have complex
+I am going to use a Raspberry 3B+ released in 2017 like the image one it features a Bluetooth chipset and a 1.4GHZ Quad Core Broadcom Arm CPU.
+The CPU is powerful enough to run most emulators.

-with the formatting done I decided to stop for a bit and restart a bit later on the same day.
+with the formatting done I decided to stop for a bit and restart a bit later on the same day

 Etching the image and getting the first boot of RetroPie